Ethics in religion: Hindu ethics

 Ahimsa – non-violence in action, words and thoughts – is considered the highest ethical value and virtue in Hinduism.
 Above: non-violence sculpture by Carl Fredrik Reutersward in Malmo, Sweden.

 Ethics is called Nitisastra (नीतिशास्त्र) in ancient texts of Hinduism.
 Ethics and virtue are a much debated and an evolving concept in ancient scriptures of Hinduism.
 Virtue, right conduct, ethics and morality are part of the complex concept Hindus call Dharma – everything that is essential for people, the world and nature to exist and prosper together, in harmony.
 As P.V.
-Kane, the author of the History of Dharmasastra said, the term "Dharma" does not have a synonym in English language.
+Kane, the author of the History of Dharmasastra said, the term "Dharma" does not have a synonym in the English language.
 While it is often interpreted as meaning "duty", it can mean justice, right, moral, good, and much more.

-Ethics are explained in Hindu philosophy as something that cannot be imposed, but something that is realized and voluntarily lived up to by each individual.
+Hindu philosophy explains ethics as something that cannot be imposed, but is realized and voluntarily lived up to by each individual.
 For example, Apastamba explained it thus: "virtue and vice do not go about saying – here we are!; neither the Gods, Gandharvas, nor ancestors can convince us – this is right, this is wrong; virtue is an elusive concept, it demands careful and sustained reflection by every man and woman before it can become part of one's life.

-Ethics that constitute a dharmic life – that is a moral, ethical, virtuous life – evolve in Vedas and Upanishads.
+Ethics that constitute a dharmic life – that is a moral, ethical, virtuous life – evolve from the Vedas and the Upanishads.
 Ethical subjects and questions are debated by various schools of Hinduism, quite extensively, in numerous texts on what is right conduct, when, how and why.
-Over time, new virtues were conceptualized and added by ancient Hindu scholars, some replaced, others merged.
+Over time, new virtues were conceptualized and added by ancient Hindu scholars; some were replaced, others merged.
 For example, Manusamhita initially listed ten virtues necessary for a human being to live a dharmic life: Dhriti (courage), Kshama (forgiveness), Dama (temperance), Asteya (Non-covetousness/Non-stealing), Saucha (inner purity), Indriyani-graha (control of senses), dhi (reflective prudence), vidya (wisdom), satyam (truthfulness), akrodha (freedom from anger).
-In later verses, this list was reduced to five virtues by the same scholar, by merging and creating a more broader concept.
+In later verses, this list was reduced to five virtues by the same scholar, by merging and creating a broader concept.
 The shorter list of virtues became: Ahimsa (Non-violence), Dama (self restraint), Asteya (Non-covetousness/Non-stealing), Saucha (inner purity), Satyam (truthfulness).